parmisnaddaf/Joint-Link-Prediction-Via-Inference-from-a-Model/README.md

 ## Data
-You have the option to select a dataset from a set of available options including Cora, ACM, IMDb, CiteSeer, Photo, and Computers datasets.
+You have the option to select a dataset from a set of available options such as Cora and CiteSeer datasets.
 To use a specific dataset, you can execute the following command:
 ```sh
 python main.py --dataSet "CiteSeer"
 ```